JsonBin/WBAlamofire/README.md

 ## Swift Package Manager

 The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the swift compiler.
-It is in early development, but WBAlamofire does support its use on supported platforms.
+It is in early development, but WBAlamofire does not support its use on supported platforms.

 Once you have your Swift package set up, adding WBAlamofire as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.